-Leslie Olive is also the conductor of two leading Suffolk choirs, The Stowmarket Chorale and Eye Bach Choir, Chorusmaster of Suffolk Opera, and was until 2012 Director of Music at Colchester Royal Grammar School, where he founded and directed a boys' choir of 80 young voices.
+Leslie Olive is also the conductor of Eye Bach Choir in Suffolk, Chorusmaster of Suffolk Opera, and was until 2012 Director of Music at Colchester Royal Grammar School, where he founded and directed a boys' choir of 80 young voices.

 A qualified Royal Yachting Association Yachtmaster, he is usually hankering after the movement of the deck under his feet when not actually making music.
 Either that or walking the family's golden retriever Captain.

 To read more about Leslie's musical activities, visit his website by clicking here